Clemeit/DDO-Audit-Discord-Bot/readme.md

 ## For Groups

-Try `!groups servername` (e.g. `!groups thelanis`)
+Try `!groups servername [level or range]` (e.g. `!groups thelanis` or `!groups thelanis 20` or `!groups thelanis 15-19`)

-Result: A list of all public groups currently posted on the specified server.
+Result: A list of all public groups currently posted on the specified server and, if provided, within the level range.

+Notes on the [level or range] parameter:

+-  This field is optional.
+Leave out the level range to see all groups.
+-  Provide a single level (e.g. `20`) to see all groups that are accepting that character level.
+-  Provide a level range (e.g. `15-19`) to see all groups within that range.

 ![Server Groups](./img/ddo-audit-discord-groups.png)